 For the CEC2019 100-Digit Challenge, algorithms are evaluated under an effectively unlimited time budget.
 In this study, we impose a practical limit of $N_{\max} = 10^8$.
 The dimensionality of the problems ranges from 9 to 18, with most being 10-dimensional.
 For each problem, the number of correctly retrieved digits (up to the 10th decimal place) is recorded, and the final ranking is determined based on the average number of correct digits achieved in the best 25 out of 51 runs.

 The CEC2011 real-world optimization suite comprises 22 problems with dimensionalities ranging from 6 to 212.
-These problems are derived from simplified formulations of practical engineering tasks, including FM sound wave parameter estimation, Lennard--Jones and Tersoff potential minimization, spread-spectrum radar polly phase code design, transmission network expansion planning (TNEP), transmission pricing, circular antenna array design, static and dynamic economic load dispatch (ELD/DED), hydrothermal scheduling, and spacecraft trajectory optimization for the \emph{Messenger} and \emph{Cassini~2} missions.
+These problems are derived from simplified formulations of practical engineering tasks, including FM sound wave parameter estimation, Lennard--Jones and Tersoff potential minimization, spread-spectrum radar polyphase code design, transmission network expansion planning (TNEP), transmission pricing, circular antenna array design, static and dynamic economic load dispatch (ELD/DED), hydrothermal scheduling, and spacecraft trajectory optimization for the \emph{Messenger} and \emph{Cassini~2} missions.
 Several of the original problems include inequality constraints in addition to bound constraints.
-Since our focus in this study is on bound-constrained optimization, these inequality constraints are omitted/ignored.
+Since our focus in this study is on bound-constrained optimization, these inequality constraints are omitted.
 Despite their simplifications, many CEC2011 problems remain very challenging due to their high dimensionality and multimodal landscapes.
 Following the CEC2011 benchmarking protocol, we evaluate all algorithms under three function-evaluation budgets: $N_{\max} = 5\times10^4$, $10^5$, and $1.5\times10^5$.

-These benchmark suites collectively assess an algorithm’s ability to address a broad spectrum of optimization challenges, including separability, multimodality, rotation, non-linearity, and real-world modeling complexity.
+These benchmark suites collectively assess an algorithm's ability to address a broad spectrum of optimization challenges, including separability, multimodality, rotation, nonlinearity, and real-world modeling complexity.
 The experimental results and comparisons with state-of-the-art algorithms are presented and analyzed in the subsequent sections.